BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 The highest recommended resources under upperBound.
 The most recent resource recommendations under uncappedTarget.

 With the recommendations, you can edit the workload object to add CPU and memory requests, then delete and redeploy the pods using the recommended resources.

 If the VPA updateMode uses something other than `off` then the lowerBound and upperBound values are used to determine if a pod needs to be updated.
 If a pod has resource requests below the lowerBound values or above the upperBound values, the VPA terminates and recreates the pod with the target values.

+### Update Mode Auto

 Lets create an VPA in auto mode and send traffic to the hello-world-nginx pods and observe what happens.

-If HPA objects still exists from previous labs let delete them to focus on VPAs.
+VPAs in Auto updateMode won't work with HPA using the same CPU and memory metrics because it would cause a race condition.
+If HPA objects still exists from previous labs lets delete them to focus on VPAs.

-Lets scale our hello-world-nginx deployment up to three also.
+Then lets scale our hello-world-nginx deployment replicas up to three so the VPA can re-deploy our pods if needed.

+Then lets create another VPA in Auto updateMode:

 ```yaml
 cat <<EOF | oc apply -f -